Exploring Maasai Mara: Kenya’s Iconic Wildlife Haven

 The name Masai was derived from the local people that live around the park its self known as the Masai People (the ancestral inhabitants of the area) and their description of the area when looked at from afar: “Mara” means “spotted” in the local Maasai language of Maasai, due to the many trees which dot the landscape hence the name Masai Mara National Park the dream of every traveler that has tried to explore great Magic Kenya for wildlife safari holiday.

-The Management of the Park
+The Management of the Reserve.

 Maasai Mara is administered by the Narok County government.
 The more visited eastern part of the park known as the Maasai Mara National Reserve is managed by the Narok County Council.
 The Mara Triangle in the western part is managed by the Trans-Mara county council, which has contracted management to the Mara Conservancy.